Does Selling on eBay Require a Business License?

 Businesses are subject to many regulations that mere individuals aren’t in most locales, and an eBay business is no different in this regard.
 Amongst the laws you may be violating as you run your business are:

-- Licensure laws.
-At the very least, in most areas of the world that are eBay-capable, the law requires businesses to be registered and/or licensed in some way.
+- Licensure Laws: At the very least, in most areas of the world that are eBay-capable, the law requires businesses to be registered or licensed in some way.
 To effectively be in business without having listed yourself as such may get you into various kinds of hot water, of which being fined is just one.

-- Zoning laws.
-One of the reasons for the requirement that businesses be registered and licensed is often the fact that many locales are zoned by their governments.
+- Zoning Laws: One of the reasons for the requirement that businesses be registered and licensed is often the fact that their governments zone many locales.
 That is to say that some areas are areas in which it is okay to conduct business, while other areas are areas in which it is not okay to conduct business.
-To carry out a commercial enterprise in an area in which such activity is forbidden can also get you in to various kinds of trouble—and eBay businesses, despite what many users think, are not transparent; neighbors will see, hear, and in many cases complain about increased trucking and shipment traffic if they grow as fast as some eBay businesses can.
+To carry out a commercial enterprise in an area in which such activity is forbidden can also get you into various kinds of trouble. eBay businesses, despite what users think, are not transparent; neighbors will see, hear, and in many cases complain about increased trucking and shipment traffic if they grow as fast as some eBay businesses can.

-- Tax laws.
-The other major reason that businesses want businesses to be registered and licensed is so that various kinds of taxes—included amongst them, sales tax in most U.S. locales—can be collected.
-If for some reason the government decides that you have been operating an unregistered business for a very long time, you could find yourself suddenly responsible for back taxes that you haven’t paid and/or collected.
+- Tax Laws: The other major reason that businesses want businesses to be registered and licensed is so that various kinds of taxes, included amongst them, sales tax in most U.S. locales can be collected.
+If for some reason the government decides that you have been operating an unregistered business for a very long time, you could find yourself suddenly responsible for back taxes that you haven’t paid or collected.
 Depending on how long you’ve been selling, this can total a lot of money.

-- Liability, insurance, or consumer protection laws.
-Various laws in various locales are designed to protect the general public, the neighbors of businesses, and parties that do business with businesses from various kinds of negligent action.
-These laws may impose a variety of restrictions on the types of items that you can and can’t sell, how they must be handled and/or disclaimed, or even the types of support and warranty that you must provide for them.
+- Liability, Insurance, or Consumer Protection Laws: Various laws in various locales are designed to protect the general public, the neighbors of businesses, and parties that do business with businesses from various kinds of negligent action.
+These laws may impose a variety of restrictions on the types of items that you can and can’t sell, how they must be handled or disclaimed, or even the types of support and warranty that you must provide for them.
 Penalties for violating such laws can in some cases be rather serious.

 If You’re Running an eBay Business

-If you’re planning to run an eBay business or suspect that you’re already running one without the proper permission and/or licensure, you should visit your local government offices immediately and request to speak to someone about the possibility of registering and/or licensing a new business.
-You’ll likely be asked to pay a fee and you may find yourself subject to various kinds of paperwork to which you’re not currently accustomed—but this result is better than finding yourself subject to legal action with potentially disastrous consequences.
+If you’re planning to run an eBay business or suspect that you’re already running one without the proper permission or licensure, you should visit your local government offices immediately and request to speak to someone about the possibility of registering or licensing a new business.
+You’ll likely be asked to pay a fee, and you may find yourself subject to various kinds of paperwork to which you’re not currently accustomed, but this result is better than finding yourself subject to legal action with potentially disastrous consequences.